Between The Hustle And The Heart

 The Daily Push and Pull of Building Ardsley

 On any given day, I’m connecting with vendors about women’s performance gear, following up with local run clubs, youth soccer organizations, and fitness groups, and preparing for Ardsley pop-ups across Boston and Cambridge, Massachusetts.
-I’m also planning something bigger—a women’s and fitness expo designed to bring together brands, athletes, and community in a way that doesn’t always exist for women in sport.
+We're also planning something bigger—a women’s and fitness expo designed to bring together brands, athletes, and community in a way that doesn’t always exist for women in sport.

 Some days feel full of momentum.
 A vendor responds.
 A club says yes.
 A pop-up starts to feel real.